synchrony/git-smsn/README.md

 In the SmSn VCS model, you define four separate Git repositories, one for each sharability level: private, personal, public and universal.
 For instance, you might keep the private and personal repositories on your local machine, and the public and universal ones on Git.

-### My usual git-smsn data cycle is as follows:
+## How to use it: The data refresh cycle
+* In SmSn, work with the graph until you want to preserve your changes.
+Depending on your tastes that might mean daily, or randomly, ...
-* In Emacs brain-mode, export to VCS (M-x brain-export-vcs-prompt).
+* In SmSn, export to VCS (in Emacs brain-mode, use `M-x brain-export-vcs-prompt`).
+* Shut down Gremlin Server.
+(Or leave it running, but recognize that until you have imported the graph (below) your edits will not be preserved.)
 * In a shell, go to the VCS folder, and run `bash status.sh` to see what files have been changed, added, deleted.
 For each note in SmSn, there exists a corresponding file in the VCS folder.
 * If that looks good, I run `bash cycle-master-or-collab.sh`.
 That performs each of the following, unless a step fails, in which case the ones after it are not performed either.
     * Commits the latest changes.